PSFC-HEDP/lettuce/readme.md

 - **slurm ID**
   The ID number assigned by Slurm to the most recent job that was submitted related to this.
 - **status**
+  The state of the most recent Slurm job, followed by either "LILAC" or "IRIS" depending on what that job was.
-  The state of the Slurm job; one of "pending", "running", "completed", "failed", or "timed out".
+  States are one of "pending", "running", "completed", "failed", or "timed out".
 - **status changed**
   The date and time at which the status of the Slurm job last changed.
 - **yield**